dengyipu/weilong.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Weilong is a PhD student in Management in Information System at Krannert School of Management, Purdue University.
-He was a PhD student in the Department of Civil & Environment Engineering at Carnegie Mellon University.
+Weilong Wang is a PhD student in [Management in Information System](https://krannert.purdue.edu/academics/MIS/) at Krannert School of Management, Purdue University.
+He was a PhD student in the [Department of Civil & Environment Engineering](https://www.cmu.edu/cee/) at Carnegie Mellon University.

 His research applies statistical models and optimization methods to solve complex operations problems.
 He was fortunately advised by Professor [Alexandre Jacquillat](https://mitsloan.mit.edu/faculty/directory/alexandre-jacquillat), now at Sloan School of Management, [Massachusetts Institute of Technology](http://www.mit.edu/).